 Others (like us 👀) try to keep things more simple.
-If you're buying a temporary car insurance policy with Cuvva, for example, you'll just need to tell us the car's reg number and take a picture of it.
+If you're buying a temporary car insurance policy with Cuvva, for example, you'll just need to tell us the car's reg number, a couple other small bits, and take a picture of it.

 But it depends on the insurer and policy.
 Here's what you'll need to prepare.

 No surprises here - you'll need to know the details of the car you're insuring.
 Your insurer could ask about the:

 And all of these things can affect the price of your policy.
 And if there's anything you're not sure about, you can check it for free using our helpful car-checker.